camilofg/congestion-tax-calculator/netcore/Instructions.md

 # Notes

 The implementation and design took a little bit more than 4 hours, it also includes the unit testing, and the present documentation.
-In the unit test there is room for improvements on how retrieve the data for the test.
+In the unit test there is room for improvements on how retrieve the data for the test, and also increase code coverage for the Api project.
 As a final consideration, this is a good use case to implement Azure functions that consumes the library and would be easier to scale.
 I'll continue with this implementation on my spare time in a different branch from the main of the current repository.